exponentcms/exponent-cms/readme-ical.txt

 - requires either an event id or calendar src as a parameter
 - adhere's to aggregated/merged calendars
 - passes a single event when a event id is passed
-- passes all furture events if a calendar module src is passed
+- passes all future events if a calendar module src is passed
 - passes "month's" events if a calendar src is passed with a time, defaults to now